-To ensure your bathroom renovation runs smoothly, we here at Finesse Design Remodeling have put together a quick 5-point checklist for you to use, which can help you avoid feeling overwhelmed throughout this project.
+To ensure your bathroom renovation runs smoothly, we here at Finesse Design Remodeling have put together a quick checklist for you to use, which can help you avoid feeling overwhelmed throughout this project.
 For the full 5-point checklist with added tips (including a special bonus tip) click here.

 Just like with any project you are about to embark on, the first question you need to have answered is ‘how much should I afford to spend for my D.C.
 Bathroom Remodeling?’

 Setting a budget will help guide you as you make decisions about what to include and exclude, the level of craftsmanship you expect, and the quality of materials you want to incorporate into your bathroom renovation.